Aqua Teen Hunger Force Colon Movie Film for Theaters: Plot

 Meanwhile, Carl and Linda recline in her room, where she reveals "herself" to be Dr. Weird in disguise.
 He cuts off Carl's muscles and grafts them onto his own body.
-Frylock and Dr. Weird do battle while they argue back and forth about who created whom.
+A fight ensues between Frylock and Dr. Weird, while arguing about who created whom.
 Dr. Weird claims that it was Frylock who created him, not the other way around.
 Dr. Weird shows Frylock a teddy bear filled with razor blades.
-Shake tries to take the teddy bear, but he loses his hand.
-Dr. Weird then reveals that the blue diamond on Frylock's back hides a VCR, in which a videotape with false memories of Dr. Weird creating Frylock had been playing in Frylock's head.
-Frylock also admits that he is a transsexual lesbian trapped in a man's body.
-Just then, Walter Melon arrives in his ship.
-Meatwad mentions he saw the ship earlier.
-Shake calls him a liar and shoots him with a shotgun.
-Shake gets concerned when Meatwad does not reform like always.
-Walter tells his partner, Neil Peart, the drummer of the rock band Rush, to play the "Drum Solo Of Life" to bring Meatwad back to life.
-Meanwhile, Shake tries to pick up the teddy bear for the second time, losing his other hand.
-Melon explains he created the Aqua Teens and all the other characters, including the Insanoflex.
+He then reveals that the blue diamond on Frylock's back hides a VCR, in which a videotape with false memories of Dr. Weird creating Frylock had been playing in the latter's head.
+Frylock reveals himself to be a transsexual lesbian trapped in a man's body.
+Just then, Walter Melon arrives in his ship, and explains that he created the Aqua Teens and all the other characters, including the Insanoflex.
 His plan was that they would kill each other and Walter would inherit their real estate in order to create the "Insano-Gym".
 The others inform Walter that they rent and do not own property, proving Walter's plan pointless.
-Walter storms off.
-The Teens see their alleged mother standing before them, revealed to be a burrito.
-Shake suddenly jumps out the window upon hearing this news, Meatwad hugs her, and Frylock states, "That's neat".
-The movie ends with The Soda Dog Refreshment Band singing the audience out again, only for the band to insult the audience instead.
+An irritated Walter storms off.
+The Teens see their alleged mother standing before them, revealed to be a 9-layer bean burrito.
+Shake suddenly jumps out the window upon hearing this, Meatwad hugs her, and Frylock states, "That's neat".

-In a post-credit scene, The Cybernetic Ghost is seen humping the TV in the Aqua Teens living room.
+In a post-credit scene, the Ghost is seen humping the TV in the Aqua Teens' living room.
 Then Frylock (who went through a sex change) tells him that it's time for bed.